masaccio/numbers-parser/README.md

 New styles are automatically added to the list of styles selectable in the Numbers Text pane.

 Cell styles can also be referred to by name in both `Table.write` and `Table.set_cell_style`.
-A `dict` of available styles is returned by `Document.styles`.
+A `dict` of available styles is returned by the `Document` property `styles`.
 This contains key value pairs of style names and `Style` objects.
 Any changes to `Style` objects in the document are written back such that those styles are changed for all cells that use them.

 ``` python
 doc = Document("styles.numbers")